-- 7. Extensions to buildings remaining in the same use will be permitted where: - a) They are proportionate and subservient in appearance, bulk, massing and scale of the original building; and - b) The proposal would not result in a disproportionate addition to the original building.
-The extension must constitute no more than a 30% volumetric increase over and above the original building, and maximising the volume of the building to 30% will not be appropriate in every circumstance.
+- 7. Extensions to buildings remaining in the same use will be permitted where: - a.
+They are proportionate and subservient in appearance, bulk, massing and scale of the original building; and - b.
+The proposal would not result in a disproportionate addition to the original building.